WordPress/openverse/README.md

 ![cccatalog-frontend-ci](https://github.com/creativecommons/cccatalog-frontend/workflows/cccatalog-frontend-ci/badge.svg)

 WP Open Search is the official web application for the [Creative Commons Catalog API ](https://github.com/creativecommons/cccatalog-api).
-WP Photos is an interface to search for content that is licensed under Creative Commons licenses or marked with public domain tools.
+WP Open Search is an interface to search for content that is licensed under Creative Commons licenses or marked with public domain tools.
 This repositiory contains all the front-end code.

 The application is avaliable at [search.creativecommons.org](https://search.creativecommons.org/).